2014-2015 Beveridge & Diamond Constitutional Environmental Law Writing Competition

 For more about ELI, including the results of past writing competitions, please visit www.eli.org and http://www.eli.org/program_areas/writing_competition_index.cfm.

 SAMPLE TOPICS: Students may develop their own constitutional environmental law topic or submit a piece exploring one of the topics below:

 1) Implications under the Takings Clause for the authority of government agencies to condition permits on the payment of land-use fees.
 See Koontz v.
 St. Johns River Water Mgmt.
 Dist., 133 S. Ct.
 2586 (2013) (extending the scope of the Nollan and Dolan standards for government-imposed conditions on the issuance of development permits).

 2) Claims that state efforts to regulate greenhouse-gas emissions or pursue other policy goals violate the Dormant Commerce Clause.
 E.g., Rocky Mtn.
 Farmers Union v.
 Corey, 730 F.3d 1070 (9th Cir.
 2013) (holding that California’s low-carbon fuel standard does not unconstitutionally discriminate against fuels produced outside the state), cert. denied, 134 S. Ct.
-2884 (June 30, 2014); State of Missouri ex rel.
-Koster v.
-Harris, No. 14-0067 (E.D.
-Cal., filed Feb.
-3, 2014) (alleging that AB 1437, which requires out-of-state producers to meet animal welfare requirements for eggs sold in California, violates the Dormant Commerce Clause).
+2884 (June 30, 2014); First Amended Complaint at 23, Missouri v.
+Harris, No. 2:14-cv-00341 (E.D.
+Cal.
+Mar.
+5, 2014) (suit brought by five states alleging that AB 1437, which requires out-of-state producers to meet animal welfare requirements for eggs sold in California, violates the Dormant Commerce Clause).